Jobs, Jobs, Jobs: Hiring By Indian IT Companies Touches 5 Year High

 Demand clearly is at an all-time high resulting in increased attrition in the coming quarters across companies.
 There are a couple of reasons for this.

 A former IT executive, who did not want to be named, said that this is a result of two factors.
-Unlike a decade ago, when the sector was driven by a single technology, what the industry is seeing today is a confluence of technologies.
+Unlike a decade back, when the sector was driven by a single technology, what the industry is seeing today, is a confluence of technologies.

 “We are seeing multiple technologies such as AI, IoT, robotics, cloud, and 5G coming into the fore.
 The needs are high in the current context because of the heterogeneity of technologies,” the executive added.